sergev/snobol3/README.md

 10. **Pseudo-variables**: The pseudo-variable `sysppt` is not available.

+11. **Pattern alternations**: Pattern alternations (using `/` in patterns) are compiled correctly but not yet supported at runtime.
+Using alternations will result in a runtime error message.

 ## References

 - Snobol III manual (JACM; Vol. 11 No. 1; Jan 1964; pp 21)